rcpch/national-paediatric-diabetes-audit/documentation/docs/clinician-users/get-started.md

 Coordinators from Trusts/Health Boards will need to contact the NPDA team to create their account.

 Clinicians and Administrators can ask their Lead to create an account for them.
-Alternatively, they can contact the NPDA team, who can create their account with written permission from the relevant Trust/Health Board Coordaintor.
+Alternatively, they can contact the NPDA team, who can create their account with written permission from the relevant Trust/Health Board Coordinator.

 If you are a lead, you can make new accounts by navigating to `PDU User Management`,  and clicking the ‘Add new user’ button.